Soledadkesi/simple_shell/README.md

 How to suspend the execution of a process until one of its children terminates What is EOF / “end-of-file”?

-project done by damina & Solidad
+project done by damina & Solidad cohort 18
  List of allowed functions and system calls
 	access (man 2 access)
 	chdir (man 2 chdir)